 How to Avoid Separation Anxiety in Dogs During the Holidays

-When trying to soothe separation anxiety in older dogs or find puppy separation anxiety solutions, try this top preventative solution.
+Make Minimal Changes: When trying to soothe separation anxiety in older dogs or find puppy separation anxiety solutions, try this top preventative solution.
 It seems too good to be true, but often enough, it works.
 The best way to prevent separation anxiety is to avoid any significant changes in your dog’s environment or life.

 Instead, you should start practicing for when the holidays come around.
 If you are dealing with separation anxiety in older dogs, try to leave your dog alone at least once a day.
 This is also one of the best puppy separation anxiety solutions.
 Start by only leaving for short amounts of time and gradually increase the time.
+With this technique, your dog will get used to your absence and your returns.
+You can also try giving anxiety treats for dogs before you leave to encourage independent behaviour.

 When you are about to leave, try to remain calm and casual.
 Don’t make a big deal out of leaving the house.
 If your dog doesn’t get much attention before you go, your absence will be less of a shock.
+This should also apply when you return home.
+After a while, your dog will begin viewing this as normal rather than a big event.

-Puppies especially thrive off your attention.
+Make Sure Your Dog Is Happy to Be Alone: Puppies especially thrive off your attention.
 So, when learning how to avoid separation anxiety in dogs, you need to ensure that they are happy to be alone.
-To make sure your puppy or older dog is happy when they’re alone, you need to provide special treats or toys that are exclusive to when your pet is alone.
+To make sure your puppy or older dog is happy when they’re alone, try slowly increasing the amount of time they spend alone.
+You can also try providing special treats or toys before and after you return; avoid giving treats or chews to dogs unsupervised.
+Instead, try giving them something new, exciting, or tasty after they’ve spent time alone.
+Doing this over time could be the best puppy separation anxiety solution.

-Sometimes, the last step is the only step that works.
+Medication: Sometimes, the last step is the only step that works.
 If none of the aforementioned tips help, you may need to consider a visit to the vet.
 A veterinarian will assess your dog and prescribe medication to help them avoid distress.

 The Bottom Line

 While the holidays might be an exciting time for you, they can be distressing for your dog.
-Your dog will be much happier if you work towards preventing separation anxiety from happening as well as understanding how to treat it if it has already started.
+Your dog will be much happier if you work towards preventing separation anxiety from happening, as well as understanding how to treat it if it has already started.
+If in doubt, use this guide to prevent and try giving high-quality anxiety treats for dogs.
+Want more information on tips, tricks, and treats?
+Check out our Bully Bunches blog!
+At Bully Bunches, we love dogs and offer premium dog treats in various sizes.
+Order today!